-The internship program at the Permanent Observer Mission of the Holy See to the United Nations in New York provides the opportunity for bright young Catholic college graduates or graduate students to gain invaluable experience assisting the work of the Holy See in its multilateral work at the UN, seeking to bring the light of Catholic Social Teaching to the debates of the international community.
-Interns receive a special orientation on the history of the diplomatic work of the Holy See at the United Nations, attend the wide variety of UN meetings, conferences and debates, file reports to be sent to the Holy See’s central offices in the Vatican, in particular to the Secretariat of State, assist in running the Mission’s many conferences, regularly attend receptions and cultural events held by the Holy See and other Missions, and many other activities.
+The internship program at the Permanent Observer Mission of the Holy See to the United Nations in New York provides the opportunity for bright, Catholic, college graduates or graduate students to gain invaluable experience assisting the work of the Holy See in its multilateral work at the UN, seeking to bring the light of Catholic Social Teaching to the debates of the international community.
+Interns receive a special orientation on the history of the diplomatic work of the Holy See at the United Nations, attend the wide variety of UN meetings, conferences and debates, file reports to be sent to the Holy See’s central offices in the Vatican, assist in running the Mission’s many conferences, regularly attend receptions and cultural events held by the Holy See and other Missions, and many other activities.

 Internship Cycles and Numbers

-While there are three internship cycles — Fall, Spring and Summer — it is possible for an intern to remain for more than one, doing a half-year or year-long internship.
-The Fall Session extends from the beginning of September through just before Christmas; the Spring Session begins on Monday of the second week of January and extends until the second week of June; the Summer Session runs from June 1 through the Middle of August.
-Year-long internships can begin at the beginning of any session.
+There are three internship cycles each year, Fall, Spring, and Summer (June through August).
+It is possible for an intern to remain for more than one, doing a half-year or year-long internship, but with the number of applications the Mission has been receiving, and the desire to give capable applicants the chance, it is becoming rarer that applicants will be accepted to more than one session.
+The Fall Session extends from the beginning of September through just before Christmas; the Spring Session begins on Monday of the second week of January and extends the end of May; the Summer Session runs from June 1 through the Middle of August.
 An orientation and training program is given at the beginning of each cycle.
 Up to seven interns are taken for any given session.

 Application deadlines are May 1 for the following Fall Session, October 1 for the following Spring Session and January 1 for the upcoming Summer Session.
 The Application process involves sending a cover letter, a curriculum vitae, and two letters of recommendations (one from a teacher or academic advisor, the second from a Catholic pastor or chaplain) to arrive by the respective deadline at Internship Program, Permanent Observer Mission of the Holy See to the United Nations, 25 E. 39th Street, New York, NY 10016.
-A PDF copy of the mailed application may also be sent by the deadline to firstname.lastname@example.org with “Internship Application” listed in the subject line.
-After applications are received, interviews may be scheduled via Skype or, for those in the New York area, in person.
-Decisions may be made on a rolling basis, so there is advantage to getting applications in early.
+A PDF copy of the mailed application should also be sent by the deadline to firstname.lastname@example.org and email@example.com with “Internship Application” listed in the subject line.
+After applications have been received and evaluated, certain applicants may be invited to submit an “intervention” on one of the themes in debate at the UN.
+After that, interviews may be scheduled via Skype or, for those in the New York area, in person.
+Applicants are encouraged to get in their applications well before the deadline.

 Because of the nature of the work of the Holy See at the United Nations, interns must be practicing Catholics; understand, appreciate and believe in Catholic Social Teaching and in the values the Church seeks to convey before the international community; have graduated from university or be enrolled in a graduate program (undergraduates enrolled in programs may apply for the internship program, but preference will be given to graduates); be fluent in English and, if possible, in one or more of the six official UN languages; be a good, clear and precise writer, capable of analytic and synthetic thought and sound research in libraries and via the internet; and have the ability to work in teams.